sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

-corp-profile-width-small | The profile-menu's width when the window is small (<= 960px width) corp-profile-padding | The profile-menu's menubar padding to increase it's size corp-profile-pic | The size of the profile-menu's picture size corp-profile-separator-margin | The margin of the separator, which separates profile-menu and topbar buttons corp-profile-submenu-width-small | The profile-menu's submenu list width, when the window is small (<= 960px width) corp-topbar-button-size | The size of the topbar buttons corp-topbar-button-size-small | The size of the topbar buttons, when the window is small (<= 960px width)
+corp-profile-width-small | The profile-menu's width when the window is small (<= 960px width) corp-profile-padding | The profile-menu's menubar padding to increase it's size corp-profile-pic | The size of the profile-menu's picture size corp-profile-submenu-width-small | The profile-menu's submenu list width, when the window is small (<= 960px width) corp-topbar-button-size | The size of the topbar buttons corp-topbar-button-size-small | The size of the topbar buttons, when the window is small (<= 960px width)